coralfussman/Pet-Classifieds/README.md

 # Coral's Pets Classified Ads

-## `Your new favorite Digital Newspaper 📰 classified section 🗞️`
+## `Your new favorite Digital Newspaper 📰classified section🗞️`

-Welcome to the Pets Classified... come indulge your imagination with the prospects of faux adoption All listings are pure works of fiction but may none the less bring you joy.
+Welcome to the Pets Classified... come indulge your imagination with the prospects of faux adoption.
+All listings are pure works of fiction but may none the less bring you joy.

 ### IMPORTANT ** How To Start Up and Run **